 Correcting Deficiencies in Preschool Prevents Years of Academic Struggling

 Ms. Jennings has worked in school-based therapy programs with students 0-22 since 1980.
-Her programs with the children with learning disabilities or Ausperger’s Autism have been extremely successful.
+Her programs with the children with learning disabilities, developmental delays, or Ausperger’s Syndrome have been extremely successful.
 She found that best results were obtained if she could work in a team approach with the preschoolers.
 When the whole educational team (administration, teachers, psychologists, speech pathologists, occupational therapists) understood that subtle gross motor deficiencies might be impacting the success of a child, an entire program was utilized to help the child be ready for kindergarten.
 When the teachers or psychologist noted any unusual motor patterns during preschool screening, a full battery of evaluations was done by PT, OT, and Speech Pathologists.
 The 3 year old child might walk well, run well, and climb very well, but the following mannerisms indicated that early developmental “holes” warranted further evaluation by the entire special education team.
+These things that the child could not do are red flags.

-- The child would not assume or tolerate being placed on his belly on the floor.
+- Would not assume or tolerate being placed on his belly on the floor.

-- The child would not be able to do a log roll on the floor after demonstration.
+- Would not be able to do a log roll on the floor after demonstration.

-- The child would cling to the parent and not be able to interact with a stranger or even work with the parent.
+- Would cling to the parent and not be able to interact with a stranger or even work with the parent.

-- The child would not respond to verbal directives or seem to understand spoken language.
+- Would not respond to verbal directives or seem to understand spoken language.

-- The child would not be able to do the requested gross motor tasks of walking backward, sideways, or on a line.
+- Would not be able to do the requested gross motor tasks of walking backward, sideways, or on a line even after demonstration.

 - Sensory issues reported by the parent became triggers for a sensory evaluation.
 Even gifted children can have academic challenges if they have severe sensory integration problems.